ms/buildtogether.tech/starting/index.md

 Final state of project (20%)
 :   Most of my projects carry forward from term to term and team to team, so I
     award one fifth of the overall mark based on the state each team leaves the project in.
 Does everything build?
-Have tickets been filed for all known issues?
+Have issues been filed for all known bug?
 Does the wiki explain how to install the code, and do those instructions actually work?

 This grading scheme is labor-intensive: I probably spend 4--6 hours reading and